daltino/above-api/README.md

-# Welcome to your CDK Python project!
+# Above CDK App Stack

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`above_cdk_app_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.